patternfly/patternfly/src/patternfly/utilities/Flex/docs/code.md

 ## Overview

 For these utilities to have effect, the parent element must be set to `display: flex` or `display: inline-flex`.
 Breakpoint is optional.
-Breakpoints: -on-xs, -on-sm, -on-md, -on-lg, -on-xl
+Breakpoints: base (no breakpoint value), -on-sm, -on-md, -on-lg, -on-xl. **Example .pf-u-flex-row-on-lg**

 <!-- ## Accessibility